Property Occupancy Document for state school property management

 The POD is generally not negotiable.
 This is because we expect a certain standard for each school’s property management.
 It also reflects all current Ministry and legal requirements.

 You do not need to sign the POD as it is not an individual negotiable contract.
 It continues to apply to your school even when new board members are elected.

 Legal process for the POD

-Section 70 of the Education Act 1989 (New Zealand Legislation website) gives the Secretary for Education authority to notify the POD.
+Schedule 6, clause 35 of the Education Act 1989 (New Zealand Legislation website) (external link) gives the Secretary for Education authority to notify the POD.
 That is, when we publish a notice in the New Zealand Gazette, all state school boards of trustees are notified of, and must comply with, the POD.

 The New Zealand Gazette is the official publication of the New Zealand Government.
 It is used to notify official business.
 (Note: The Education Gazette is a different publication.)

 Read the New Zealand Gazette (external link) .

 The POD was last updated and notified in 2012.
 You can download the New Zealand Gazette notice [PDF, 151 KB] notifying the POD to all schools.